1EdTech/casa-protocol/protocol.md

 # Internal Routines

-**NON-NORMATIVE** This section is not anywhere near complete and thus should be regarded as non-normative at this time, although it will be classified as normative upon completion.
+**NON-NORMATIVE** This section is very incomplete and should be regarded as non-normative at this time; upon completion, it shall be classified as normative.

 ## FILTER-IN